genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 }
 ```

+### 3. Add the module as a dependency
-### 3. Add the module as a dependency in the *build.gradle.kts* inside **alpha-script-config** module.
+Add the module as a dependency in the **build.gradle.kts** file in the **alpha-script-config** module.
 ```
 ...
 api(project(":alpha-eventhandler"))
 ...
 ```

-### 4. Edit the event handler to add an integrated state machine
+### 4. Add an integrated State Machine to the Event Handler

-Let's edit the event handler to add an integrated state machine.
+Let's edit the Event Handler to add an integrated State Machine.
 First, in the **alpha-eventhandler.kts** file, add the imports below and declare a variable to be visible to all events by injecting the class `TradeStateMachine`, which we have just created.

 ```kotlin {1-9,12}
 import java.io.File